clara-ness/DSFBA_Project/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-*  Professor Thibault Vatter, Assistant Emma Maury, Assistant Luca Giacobi, Assistant Daniel Szenes for their knowledge shared with us.
+*  Professor Thibault Vatter as well as Teaching Assistants Emma Maury, Luca Giacobi and Daniel Szenes for their knowledge shared with us.
 *  The team: Alesya Alpbaz, Clara Nessi and Fabien Calderini